Wynn’s Hotel gets permission for two-storey extension and revamp

 The extension plan was opposed by An Taisce along with Nina Cafolla and Suzanne O’Neill.

-However, in a split two-to-one decision, the board voted to disregard their own planning inspector’s recommendation to refuse.
+However, in a split two-to-one decision, the board voted to disregard its own planning inspector’s recommendation to refuse.

-The board explained that in deciding not to accept the inspector’s recommendation, it agreed with the City Council that the site is located in a dense urban environment, that there is a need to ensure sustainable levels of development on scarce urban lands, and that the proposal would not preclude development on neighbouring sites.
+The board explained that in deciding not to accept the inspector’s recommendation, it agreed with the city council that the site was located in a dense urban environment, that there was a need to ensure sustainable levels of development on scarce urban lands, and that the proposal would not preclude development on neighbouring sites.

 Street environment